sfluegel05/metaNNvis/results/report.md

 # Evaluation

-We have conducted tests to verify that the model translation works as intended, i.e., that for different models and inputs, the outputs of models and their translations only differ by a neglible amount several orders of magnitude lower than the output.
+We have conducted tests to verify that the model translation works as intended, i.e., that for different models and inputs, the outputs of models and their translations only differ by an amount which is several orders of magnitude lower than the output and thus neglegible.
 This difference can be attributed to numerical errors during the translation process.
 From the strong similarity of the outputs, we can conclude that introspection results for one model are applicable to the other model as well.

 Furthermore, we evaluated whether the method yield expectable results for a simple clever hans predictor ( see [Clever Hans](#clever-hans)) and compared the Saliency and Grad-CAM implementations of Captum and tf-keras-vis ( see [Comparison](#comparison-between-toolsets)).

-Additional visualisations of our results can be found in the projects [results folder](../results/). #todo clean up results
+Additional visualisations of our results can be found in the projects [results folder](../results/).

 ## Clever Hans

-In order to evaluate if the results gained from executing an introspection method on a translated model actually yield useful insights into the original model, we trained a CNN model on a modified MNIST dataset ([LeCun et. al., 1998](#lecun1998)) with permutated labels and 5x5 grey squares in the top left corner, their lightness correlating with the newly assigned label.
+In order to evaluate if the results gained from executing an introspection method on a translated model actually yield useful insights into the original model, we trained a CNN model on a modified MNIST dataset ([LeCun et. al., 1998](#lecun1998)) with permutated labels and 5x5 grey squares in the top left corner, their brightness correlating with the newly assigned label.
 This way, we can safely assume that the model only learns to use the top left corner when making a prediction.

 We then used the trained model to test different attribution methods.
 For the Captum methods, the model has been implemented and trained in TensorFlow and for the tf-keras-vis methods in PyTorch.
+Thus, all methods are executed on a model which had to be translated from a different framework.

-The results for the primary attribution methods can be seen in [Figure 4](#fig:clever_hans).
+The results for the primary attribution methods are shown in [Figure 4](#fig:clever_hans).
 As can be seen, most methods indicate a strong focus of the network of the top left corner.
 [Figure 5](#fig:clever_hans_layer) shows the results of layer attribution methods for the first convolutional layer.
 Here, out of 20 channels, some are only react to the to top left corner (such as channels 16 and 18) while some show a random behaviour (like channel 19) or no activation at all.

+TODO: update figures
 <div class="row" style="display: flex">
 <div class="column" style="padding: 10px;">
 <img id="fig:clever_hans" src="report_images/clever_hans_results_collage.png" alt="Figure 4: A modified MNIST image where the label depends on the square in the top left corner and the results of different attribution methods applied to a CNN and this image." width=100%/>